 Okavango Delta

-The Okavango Delta in Botswana is one of my most favourite places that we visit in Southern Africa.
-The day before we depart we are all packing and re-packing to condense our luggage, kitchen and food down to a manageable amount, so it is a bit hectic.
-However once we depart camp, the real fun begins.
+Botswana’s Okavango Delta is one of my favourite places that we visit in Southern Africa.
+The day before we depart, we are all packing and re-packing to condense our luggage, kitchen and food down to a manageable amount.
+It is a bit hectic.
+However, once we depart camp, the real fun begins.

-The locals waving and smiling as we drive through villages is so welcoming, and once we arrive at the Mokoro Station our polers set us up nice and comfortably in the mokoros for a relaxing ride through the deltas peaceful watereways.
-And the experience is much more relaxing than any massage could claim to be.
-The soft reeds brushing over me, and the swish of the water, leaves me feeling relaxed and ready to set up our bush camp.
+Local people waving and smiling as we drive through villages is so welcoming.
+Once we arrive at the Mokoro Station, our polers set us up nice and comfortably in the mokoros for a relaxing ride through the delta’s peaceful waterways.
+The experience is much more relaxing than any massage could claim to be.
+The soft reeds brushing over me and the swish of the water leave me feeling relaxed and ready to set up our bush camp.

 Okavango Delta campsite